mokurin000/vndb_chinese_translation/tags/readme.md

 Health Issues	|	健康问题	|
 Heian Period	|	Heian Period	|
 Heisei Era	|	Heisei Era	|
-Hero Based on a Fictional Person	|	Hero Based on a Fictional Person	|
+Hero Based on a Fictional Person	|	男主角 Based on a Fictional Person	|
-Hero Based on a Mythological Character	|	Hero Based on a Mythological Character	|
+Hero Based on a Mythological Character	|	男主角 Based on a Mythological Character	|
-Hero Based on Real Person	|	Hero Based on Real Person	|
+Hero Based on Real Person	|	男主角 Based on Real Person	|
-Hero by Race and Ethnicity not applicable, not searchable	|	Hero by Race and Ethnicity not applicable, not searchable	|
+Hero by Race and Ethnicity not applicable, not searchable	|	男主角 by Race and Ethnicity not applicable, not searchable	|
-Heroes by Personality not applicable, not searchable	|	Heroes by Personality not applicable, not searchable	|
+Heroes by Personality not applicable, not searchable	|	男主角es by Personality not applicable, not searchable	|
-Hero from a Different World awaiting moderation	|	Hero from a Different World awaiting moderation	|
+Hero from a Different World awaiting moderation	|	男主角 from a Different World awaiting moderation	|
 Heroine Based on a Fictional Person	|	女主角 Based on a Fictional Person	|
 Heroine Based on a Mythological Character	|	女主角 Based on a Mythological Character	|
 Heroine Based on Real Person	|	女主角 Based on Real Person	|